amrllkmn/url-shortener/README.md

      The ABSTRACT_API_KEY is created by signing up Abstract's Geolocation API (no need input any cards, just sign up [here](https://www.abstractapi.com/api/ip-geolocation-api) and you get the key)

-4. If you're using a Docker database, run `docker-compose up`:
+4. If you're using a Docker database, run `docker-compose up` and change the ports on `database.yml` to 5434.
+Else, remove the port number.

 5. Run `rails db:create db:migrate`